-Paarl's history has been woven by an intricate set of circumstances and started with the normadic tribes that used to frequently visit the valley, searching for grazing land for their cattle and sheep.
-These normads already saw the unique rock formation, which served as landmarks to them.
+Paarl's history has been woven by an intricate set of circumstances and started with the nomadic tribes that used to frequently visit the valley, searching for grazing land for their cattle and sheep.
+These nomads already saw the unique rock formation, which served as landmarks to them.

 At that stage it was known as Skilpad Mountain (Tortoise Mountain).
 Only after the arrival of Bailiff Abraham Gabbema in the Berg River Valley in 1657 it was noted that the huge granite rocks (3rd largest outcrop in the world) glisten in the sunlight after a shower and the area was called "Peerlbergh" of Paarl Mountain.